calblueprint/docs/PLs.md

 matter.

-**Be focused.** Pin down precisely the one or two pain points for the nonprofit that your project will do better than what they currently use.
+**Be focused.** Pin down precisely the one or two pain points for the nonprofit that your project will do vastly better than what they currently use.
 Refuse to do anything else until these are finished.
 See
 [The Product Death Cycle][product-death-cycle].

 **Fail fast.** The worst thing you can do for yourself and your team is to try